 terror on Pakistan while the indirect impact on trade and investment

 opportunities far exceeds the direct cost.

-Conference (APC) in September this year is guiding our efforts in
+(APC) in September this year is guiding our efforts in rooting out the

 Against these costs, Pakistan has received $15 billion through official channels under various heads.